pivotal/docs-tap/application-accelerator/best-practices/about-best-practices.hbs.md

 # Application Accelerator Best Practices

-The following topics describe best practices for authoring accelerators and fragments.
+The following topics tells you about best practices for authoring accelerators and fragments.

 - **[Best practices for using Accelerators](accelerators.hbs.md)**